Theodore Huckle: Counsel General for Wales

 Huckle was appointed Counsel General Designate by the First Minister on 27 May 2011.
 The National Assembly for Wales gave its approval on 8 June 2011 and the appointment as Counsel General was formally made by Her Majesty the Queen on Friday 10 June 2011.
 The then Presiding Judge of the Wales Circuit, David Lloyd Jones J, undertook the swearing in ceremony on 13 June 2011.

 Though not a Minister of the Welsh Government, the Counsel General for Wales is a member of Government under s45 of the Government of Wales Act 2006, senior and authoritative legal advisor to the Government, and its representative in the courts.
 The Counsel General has certain functions to be exercised independent of the Government, including the ability to refer Bills of the National Assembly to the Supreme Court for a decision on their legislative (constitutional) competence, which power Huckle exercised on one occasion (see below).

 The office of Counsel General is at ministerial level and the Counsel General is bound by the Ministerial Code.
 The Counsel General may not be removed from the position except by resolution of the National Assembly for Wales itself.

-Huckle is the first and, to date, only person not an Assembly Member to hold the office of Counsel General to the Welsh Government as a member of the Government and the only practising lawyer to hold this office.
+Huckle is the first person not an Assembly Member to hold the office of Counsel General to the Welsh Government as a member of the Government and the only practising lawyer to hold this office.
 There was considerable interest in his appointment from outside Cardiff Bay, which was widely seen as a reflection of the newly enhanced legislative powers of the National Assembly and a desire on the part of the First Minister to bring additional legal rigour to the development and passage of legislation by the Assembly.
 He attended Cabinet at the invitation of the First Minister of Wales, Carwyn Jones.
 Huckle left the role in May 2016, at the end of the term of the Third Assembly and upon the formation of a new Welsh Government.